Sainz on pole as Verstappen falters in Singapore

 The Canadian suffered a snap of oversteer at the final corner, sending him off the road where he nosed heavily into the barrier.

-It bounced the car out heavily, and was fortunate not to roll, though Stroll was able to climb out uninjured.
+It bounced the car back out onto the race track and was fortunate not to roll, Stroll able to climb out uninjured.

 Norris had been the first car on the scene, going past the still-spinning Stroll as he slid back onto the track.

-That drew the red flag; Stroll eliminated as the slowest qualifier along with Zhou Guanyu in 19th behind Logan Sargeant, Oscar Piastri, and Valtteri Bottas.
+That drew the red flag; Stroll eliminated as the slowest qualifier along with Zhou Guanyu in 19th behind Logan Sargeant, Piastri, and Valtteri Bottas.

-Piastri was behind Stroll at the time, meaning his lap was heavily compromised as he arrived on the scene.
+Piastri was on track behind Stroll at the time of the crash, meaning his lap had to be aborted as he arrived on the scene.

 Under the stoppage, officials noted an incident involving Verstappen impeding in the pit lane, which would be investigated post-session.